Sabrinas Organizing

 Does the desk or space have all the supplies they need?
 Having supplies nearby will give your kid a go-to place for anything.
 Walking to another room to get supplies will surely be a waste of time and may distract them.

-How is their chair (Affiliate Link)?
+How is their chair (affiliate)?
 Is it a comfortable one?
-Have your child sit on the chair (Affiliate Link) and adjust the height so that it is ergonomically correct for your child.
+Have your child sit on the chair (affiliate) and adjust the height so that it is ergonomically correct for your child.
 Visit Creating the Perfect Ergonomic Workspace- The ULTIMATE Guide for details on how to do this step.

 Next, it is time to work on the binders and gather textbook materials.